mandober/debrief.math/450-lc/papers/programming-with-proofs.md

-# Parigot encoding
+# Programming with proofs: a second order type theory

-Parigot, Michel (1988).
-"Programming with proofs: a second order type theory"
+`Programming with proofs: a second order type theory`, Michel Parigot,
+1988

+## Parigot encoding